pgdoc/PgDoc/README.md

 }
 ```

 Since PgDoc uses a single table to store all documents, which could be of heterogeneous types, the `[JsonEntityType]` attribute is used to help differenciate between the different types.
 The value specified through the attribute is stored as the first four bytes of the ID of the document.

-By simply looking at the first four bytes of the ID, it is therefore possible to tell which schema the document has.
+The `document_of_type(int)` function will return all documents of the specified type, filtering out all the other documents.

 ## Creating a new document